thatch/drf-logger/README.md

 ## Features

-- Logging satus_code, user_id, the name of function, message from view, etc just by attaching a decorator.
+- You can fetch information easily like status_code, user_id, the name of function, request time.
+- APILogginDecorator is suitable for function-based views, APILoggingMixin is for class-based views.
 - Readable formatters for logging.Logger like `SimpleExtraFormatter`, `JSONExtraFormatter`.